Most people find themselves asking “why does God allow suffering” at one point in their life or another.

 I snuck a look at my son to make sure he was listening.
 Then I read out loud:

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16:33)

 Looking up from his plate, my son burst into laughter.
-I joined him, laughing as we marveled at how perfectly this verse spoke to our question, why does God allow suffering.
+I joined him, laughing as we marveled at how perfectly the verse of the day spoke to the question we had just raised, why does God allow suffering.

 I went on to read the daily devotion.
 It said that we might think we deserve a problem-free life because we follow Jesus, but that simply is not true.
-Just like Jesus told His disciples, in this world we will have trouble.
+Just like Jesus said to His disciples, in this world we will have trouble.

-But we’re not alone in our suffering.
-Jesus will not abandon us.
+But Jesus will not abandon us.
 He will not leave us to suffer alone.

 As we suffer, Jesus will stand firm by our side.

 My son and I felt that very clearly that morning when Jesus showed up in His word in a way that was incredibly real to us.

 We learned that when you are suffering and want to feel Jesus by your side, the best thing you can do to hear Him is go to His word.
 Dig into the Bible just a little bit at a time in chunks you can manage.

 The suffering might not go away, but the comfort will come.